statsig-io/docs/docs/guides/using-environments.md

 ## SDK Usage

 When initializing the SDK, set the environment via the `StatsigOptions` parameter.
 All SDKs accept an SDK key and an (optional) `StatsigOptions` dictionary of parameters.
 One of those options is the `environment` parameter, which has a `tier` field.
 The `tier` can be one of: "production"/"development"/"staging".
+If the environment tier is unset, all checks and event logs are considered "production" data.

 For this example, lets say we are setting the parameter for our development environment/app.